Wong says Australia has 'lot to learn' from NZ on indigenous issues

 Mahuta said there was "an increasingly uncertain and risky geostrategic environment".

-"It's really important that we communicate and co-ordinate across the foreign policy spectrum.
+"It's really important that we communicate and coordinate across the foreign policy spectrum.

-"It will be important to ensure that we work alongside the Pacific as they define their priorities, but also the way in which we partner the Pacific on the biggest issues like climate change, like economic resilience are areas, where we've identified there, are opportunities for us to work together."
+"It will be important to ensure that we work alongside the Pacific as they define their priorities, but also the way in which we partner the Pacific on the biggest issues like climate change, like economic resilience are areas where we've identified opportunities for us to work together."

 Wong said previous Australian Governments had not done enough in the region and she pledged to "do more" for the "Pacific family".

-Wong, who was formerly a climate change minister under Kevin Rudd, said then as now climate change was expressed as the "number one national security and economic challenge facing the region".
+Wong, who was a climate change minister under Kevin Rudd, said then as now climate change was expressed as the "number one national security and economic challenge facing the region".

 Wong said New Zealand was "family" and they saw the partnership as "indispensable".